MSAM - From Molecules to Cells

 14:40 – 15:10 Yi Wang (Chinese University of Hong Kong)

-Functional Structure of the Transmembrane Channel from the Vacuolating Toxin of H. pylori
+Structure of the Transmembrane Channel from the Vacuolating Toxin of Helicobacter pylori

 15:10 – 15:40 Kei-ichi Okazaki (Institute for Molecular Science)